-The Strategic Water Management Plan (SWMP or Strategic Plan) describes statutory responsibilities of the Northwest Florida Water Management District (NWFWMD or District) and the agency's current priorities.
-These responsibilities and priorities encompass those activities the District plans to undertake over a five-year planning horizon to accomplish its mission: to implement the provisions of Chapter 373, Florida Statutes (F.S.), in a manner that best ensures the continued welfare of the residents and natural systems of northwest Florida.
+The Strategic Water Management Plan (SWMP or Strategic Plan) describes statutory responsibilities and current priorities of the Northwest Florida Water Management District (NWFWMD or District).
+These responsibilities and priorities encompass those activities the District plans to undertake over a five-year planning horizon to accomplish its mission: to implement the provisions of Chapter 373, Florida Statutes (F.S.), in a manner that best ensures the continued welfare of the residents and water resources of northwest Florida.
 This guidance document is complementary to and implemented by the District's annual budget.

 The following provides a brief overview of the resources of the District, including a strengths and weaknesses assessment and general information on the strategic planning process.
-Section 2 summarizes the strategies employed to accomplish these priorities and outlines success indicators, funding sources, deliverables, and milestones, as well as associated activities planned over the five-year planning horizon.
-Section 3 provides the implementation schedule of major tasks from 2017-2021, followed by monitoring and reporting of progress in Section 4, financial resources in Section 5 and a list of referenced information.
+Section 2 summarizes the District's strategic priorities and the strategies employed to accomplish these priorities.
+Also described are success indicators, funding sources, deliverables, milestones and associated activities planned over the five-year planning horizon.
+Section 3 provides the implementation schedule of major tasks from 2018-2022.
+The framework for monitoring and reporting is described in Section 4 and financial resources are outlined in Section 5.